-Students may not sign for their keys nor move in any earlier than the date for which they have been approved above.
+Students may not sign for their keys nor move in any earlier than the date for which they have been approved for.

 * Please make sure that you have paid all Fall charges on your account.
 Otherwise, the Bursar office will place a hold on your account and you will not be permitted to move into the residence halls on your approved early check-in date (or register for the semester, attend classes, etc).

 To check in, you will need to come to the Residential Life & Housing office (110 Sulzberger) (before going to your residence hall) between 9am-5pm on the day that you have been approved to move in (the Res Life office is closed after 5pm).
 You will need to bring your Barnard / Columbia ID card with you (so we can affix an Early Check-In sticker).
 Please note that only you may check yourself in (friends or family may not sign for your keys).
 Be sure to keep your Student ID and key(s) with you at all times.

 If you arrive after 5pm, please go directly to your residence hall front desk.
 You are permitted the courtesy of a one-time entrance into your room/suite -- you will need to show your Student ID in order to check out the Emergency Lock Out key (for up to 15 minutes only) so that you may unlock your room.
 You will then need to officially check-in the next business day at the Res Life office in order to sign for your keys & get your Early Check-In sticker.